 King of Prussia, PA 19406

 Yes, you may send a copy of your College Board score reports for any standardized tests you have taken, but it is not required.

 No, but it is preferred that you have your high school send a transcript and school profile directly to:

 Penn Medicine Summer Program

 Once you create your account, you may use your username and password to log in and work on your application at your own pace.
 Please remember all materials must be completed by March 15.

 You will receive an email from JKCP once all of your application materials have been received (including your transcript, recommendations, and score reports.)
 If you do not hear from JKCP within several weeks after you have submitted your application, please contact them at 610-265-9401.

-In order to be considered for admission to the Penn Medicine High School Summer Program your application must be complete including transcript, school profile, score reports, recommendations and health information form.
+In order to be considered for admission to the Penn Medicine High School Summer Program your application must be complete including application fee, transcript, school profile, score reports, and recommendations.

-Admissions are rolling.
-All applicants will receive an email notification with admission status.
+All applicants will receive an email notification with admission decisions on April 4, 2014.